AbdallahMekky/algorithms/README.md

 # Algorithms
-Data Structures and Algorithms implementation in C, C++, Java and Python.
+Data Structures and Algorithms implementation in JavaScript.